EmmanuellaBudu/Synthetic-EHR-Evaluation/README.md

 # Synthetic-EHR-Evaluation
-This notebook contains the implementations of evaluation measures for synthetic Electronic Health Records
+This notebook contains the implementations of evaluation measures for synthetic Electronic Health Records (EHRs)